KevCannotCode/MediCore/README.md

 pip install fastapi

 Run your application using Uvicorn:
 The main.py files has a basic server running.
-Here is the command to start it: uvicorn main:app --reload
+Navigate to the medicore-app/backend and run this command to start it: uvicorn main:app --reload

 The --reload option allows the server to automatically reload your application when you make changes to the code.